-SECTION 1: TESTING: If student did not test all sessions, mark the appropriate Test Completion Status in Box G. Bubble accommodations used in Box H and Box I. Bubbling Box J will void the entire answer document.
+SECTION 1: TESTING: If student did not test all sessions, mark the appropriate Test Report Code indicating the student's test completion status in Box G. Bubble accommodations used in Box H and Box I. Bubbling Box J will void the entire answer document.
 Caution: Filling in the bubble in Box J will result in all of the answer document not being scored.